Stormman77/stormman77.github.io/_posts/2024-11-25-journal-entry-7-FeeCAD-Basics.md

 **P.S.**

 By the way, it is my birthday tomorrow (Nov.
 26).
-Just wanted to mention this here since it's technically my blog
+Just wanted to mention this here.
+It's my blog after all, right?

 **P.P.S**